Tulsa vs. Navy NCAA Football Odds, Plays and Insights | October 29, 2021

 Over/Under Insights

-- Tulsa and its opponents have combined to go over the current 48-point total in all six games this season.
+- Tulsa has combined with its opponents to score more than 48 points in all six games this season.

+- Navy has combined with its opponents to score more than 48 points in five of seven games this season.

-- The combined points per game average of the two teams, 43.3, is 4.7 points fewer than Friday's over/under.
+- Friday's over/under is 4.7 points higher than the combined 43.3 PPG average of the two teams.

-- This contest's over/under is 16.3 points fewer than the 64.3 these two squads combine to give up per game in 2021.
+- This contest's total is 16.3 points fewer than the 64.3 these two squads combine to give up per game in 2021.

-- The Golden Hurricane and their opponents have scored an average of 57.7 points per game in 2021, 9.7 more than Friday's total.
+- Golden Hurricane games this season feature an average total of 57.7 points, a number 9.7 points higher than Friday's over/under.

-- The 48-point over/under for this game is 1.3 points below the 49.3 points per game average total in Midshipmen games this season.
+- The 49.3 PPG average total in Midshipmen games this season is 1.3 points more than this game's over/under.

 Tulsa Stats and Trends

-- Tulsa has three wins against the spread in seven games this year.
+- In Tulsa's seven games this season, it has three wins against the spread.

-- Tulsa's games this year have gone over the point total in all six opportunities.
+- Tulsa's games this year have gone over the total in six out of six opportunities.

-- Tulsa is 1-2 against the spread and 3-0 overall this season when the team notches more than 31.9 points.
+- Tulsa is 1-2 against the spread and 3-0 overall this season when the team puts up more than 31.9 points.

-- Tulsa is 2-2 against the spread and 3-2 overall when the team picks up more than 355.6 yards.
+- Tulsa is 2-2 against the spread and 3-2 overall when the team amasses over 355.6 yards.

 - The Golden Hurricane have turned the ball over three more times (12 total) than the Midshipmen have forced a turnover (9) this season.